PFAS Drinking Water Well Sampling

 The Navy is conducting investigating on the areas identified in the PA as “Further PFAS Assessment Recommended” in order to evaluate whether these contaminants are in media (i.e., soil or groundwater).

-The Navy’s field team conducted work at the Town of Riverhead property at AOC-06 and AOC-08 and the Tebbens Enterprises, LLC (AOC-07) property.
+The Navy’s field team conducted work at AOC-01 and AOC-02 on Navy, Calverton Sewer District, and MGB, LLC property.
+Soil borings were installed to confirm the depth of the clay layer.
 Piezometers were installed to study groundwater flow.

 At the end of each field day, samples are secured and logged onto a chain of custody.
 At the end of the week, samples are shipped to the laboratory for analysis.
 Once the samples are received, the laboratory has 21 days to analyze the samples.
 The samples are then sent to a quality control person (aka validator) to ensure there are no errors with the data.
 The validator has 30 days to review the data package.
 Tables and figures are then developed for the presentation of data.
 The data is sent to the Navy team for review.
 A report is generated and provide to the various regulators and Restoration Advisory Board.